Fluffernuttersandwich/Borscht/InstallationGuide.md

 If you can comfortably run vanilla **S.T.A.L.K.E.R.
 2**, you should have a reasonable starting point for Borscht.

-Some optional mods may be more demanding than the vanilla game.
+Some of the optional mods (like the ReShades) may be more demanding than the vanilla game.

 ### Recommended

 -   SSD strongly recommended
--   16 GB RAM minimum; more is recommended for S.T.A.L.K.E.R.
+-   16 GB of system RAM minimum; more is recommended for S.T.A.L.K.E.R.
 2
+-   GPU with 8GB+ of VRAM
 -   Enough free disk space for S.T.A.L.K.E.R.
 2, Borscht, and Wabbajack download archives